Emmy Noether: Physics

-Ascending and descending chain conditions are general, meaning that they can be applied to many types of mathematical objects—and, on the surface, they might not seem very powerful.
-Noether showed how to exploit such conditions, however, to maximum advantage.

-For example: How to use chain conditions to show that every set of sub-objects has a maximal/minimal element or that a complex object can be generated by a smaller number of elements.
-These conclusions often are crucial steps in a proof.

 Many types of objects in abstract algebra can satisfy chain conditions, and usually if they satisfy an ascending chain condition, they are called Noetherian in her honor.
 By definition, a Noetherian ring satisfies an ascending chain condition on its left and right ideals, whereas a Noetherian group is defined as a group in which every strictly ascending chain of subgroups is finite.
 A Noetherian module is a module in which every strictly ascending chain of submodules becomes constant after a finite number of steps.
-A Noetherian space is a topological space in which every strictly ascending chain of open subspaces becomes constant after a finite number of steps; this definition makes the spectrum of a Noetherian ring a Noetherian topological space.
+A Noetherian space is a topological space whose open subsets satisfy the ascending chain condition; this definition makes the spectrum of a Noetherian ring a Noetherian topological space.

 The chain condition often is "inherited" by sub-objects.
-For example, all subspaces of a Noetherian space, are Noetherian themselves; all subgroups and quotient groups of a Noetherian group are likewise, Noetherian; and, mutatis mutandis, the same holds for submodules and quotient modules of a Noetherian module.
-All quotient rings of a Noetherian ring are Noetherian, but that does not necessarily hold for its subrings.
+For example, all subspaces of a Noetherian space are Noetherian themselves; all subgroups and quotient groups of a Noetherian group are Noetherian; and, mutatis mutandis, the same holds for submodules and quotient modules of a Noetherian module.
 The chain condition also may be inherited by combinations or extensions of a Noetherian object.
 For example, finite direct sums of Noetherian rings are Noetherian, as is the ring of formal power series over a Noetherian ring.